Agent Definition

 Best Practices

-- Clear Role Definition: Be specific about the agent's personality and behavior
+- Clear Role Definition: Be specific about the agent's personality and behavior in the instructions.

-- Tool Mapping: List capabilities that correspond to available tools
+- Tool Mapping: List capabilities that correspond to available tools so the LLM understands what actions it can take.

 - Iteration Limits: Set

-- Temperature Tuning: Lower temperatures (0.3-0.5) for factual tasks, higher (0.7-0.9) for creative tasks
+- Temperature Tuning: Lower (0.3-0.5) for factual tasks, higher (0.7-0.9) for creative tasks.